-Studies have shown that the betalains and betanin present in beets have potent anti-inflammatory and antioxidant effects, and may also play a role in reducing the risk of oxidative stress and chronic inflammatory conditions, including cancer and arthritis.
-Specifically, the phytonutrient betanin has been shown to inhibit COX-2 inflammatory pathways, prominently involved in the pain-related inflammatory process.
+Studies have shown that the betalains and betanin present in beets have potent anti-inflammatory and antioxidant effects.
+These effects may play a role in reducing the risk of oxidative stress and chronic inflammatory conditions, including cancer and arthritis.
+Specifically, the phytonutrient betanin has been shown to inhibit cyclooxygenase-2 (COX-2) inflammatory pathways, prominently involved in the pain-related inflammatory process.
 Betanin has also been shown to support healthy gene expression, which can protect against cancer.
-Betanin has been found to increase the action of Nrf2, an enzyme responsible for boosting the body’s endogenous antioxidant defenses, such as glutathione and other phase II detoxification enzymes.
-When Nrf2 is boosted, the body’s healthy detoxification pathways are supported and better able to modulate inflammation and reduce oxidative stress.
+Betanin has been found to increase the action of nuclear factor erythroid-2 related factor 2 (Nrf2), an enzyme responsible for boosting the body’s endogenous antioxidant defenses, such as glutathione and other phase II detoxification enzymes.
+When Nrf2 is boosted, the body’s healthy detoxification pathways are supported and better able to modulate inflammation and reduce oxidative stress.1

 Over 200 clinical conditions are related to oxidative stress, so beets and other high-antioxidant foods that can scavenge free radicals and reduce oxidative stress may have important effects on health and chronic disease prevention.

 Practical tip: The phytonutrients in beets are sensitive to heat and can be significantly diminished after 15 minutes of cooking.
 Keep cooking times short to keep nutrient density high.